jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 As discussed before, the F1 Score provides a target that helps a model find the nuance in an imbalanced dataset between catching the positive results without focusing on them to a point where the usefulness of the model suffers.
 A confusion matrix can illustrate the concept of balancing true positives and true negatives, as well as accuracy, recall, and precision.

 Let's look finally at the impact that these results have on a moderator's work.
 On the validation set, this model flagged less than 3% of the clean comments as toxic, while over 89% of the toxic comments were captured.
-Of the

 Overall, I do believe that this model is robust enough for this application and it offers a large advantage over both the standard approach of human flagging for review (though I wouldn’t eliminate that as a feature) and an out-of-the-box model.
 Of the comments would be submitted to a moderator review by the model, 76% are toxic.